MichaelAxtmann/HypercubeAllreduce/README.md

 Just make your target (`make debug` or `make release`).
 The name of the executable is `allreduce`.
 Then execute the mpi benchmark depending on your environment.
 E.g., use `mpirun -np $numofprocesses allreduce`.
-Just include `ssssort.h` and use `ssssort::ssssort(Iterator begin, Iterator end)`.
-Or, if you want the output to be written somewhere else, use the version with three iterators: `ssssort::ssssort(InputIt begin, InputIt end, OutputIt out_begin)`.
-Note that the input range will be in an arbitrary order after calling this.

 ## Implementation